-Conservative candidate for Edmonton, Andrew Charalambous, has run into trouble with the law after tethering a large advertising helium balloon to the grounds of his office and also placing advertising hordings outside it (see photo in the Enfield Independent’s story).
+Conservative candidate for Edmonton, Andrew Charalambous, has run into trouble with the law after tethering a large advertising helium balloon to the grounds of his office and also placing advertising hoardings outside it (see photo in the Enfield Independent’s story).

-Such actions normally require planning permission and although there is a special exemption for the period of an election campaign, that exemption has not yet come in to play for the general election.
-Despite this, Andrew Charalambous has been unapologetic, defending to the media his use balloons and posters as a matter of freedom of speech.
+Such actions normally require planning permission.
+Although there is a special exemption from some planning controls on advertising for political ads in the period of an election campaign, that exemption has not yet come in to play for the general election.

 However, seeing how countries which much more relaxed rules on the display of advertisements often see their communities blighted by over-advertising, I’d say the laws actually work pretty well here.
 There are good grounds for making an allowance to let people put up garden posters during an election campaign, but that shouldn’t be extended to claim that politicians should just be exempt from planning rules.